VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 automatically sent to a dead-letter queue.
 The application uses this feature of the Service Bus to avoid processing **MakeSeatReservation** commands if the order they are associated with has already expired.

+### Reducing the number of round-trips to the database

+The identified a number of locations in the **PricedOrderViewModelGenerator** class where they could optimize the code.
+Previously, the system made two calls to the SQL Azure instance when this class handled an order being placed or expired, now the system only makes a single call.

 # Impact on testing